-The Oswestry and Newtown Railway was a British railway company that built a line between Oswestry in Shropshire and NewtownMontgomeryshire, now Powys.
+The Oswestry and Newtown Railway (O&NR) was a British railway company that built a line between Oswestry in Shropshire and NewtownMontgomeryshire, now Powys.
 The line opened in stages in 1860 and 1861.
 It was conceived to open up the area to rail transport, when local opinion formed the view that the trunk railway companies would not do so.
 Subscription money for the construction proved very difficult to generate.
 It was the action of a contractor partnership, Davies and Savin, in agreeing to accept shares as the majority of their payment for construction work, that saved the company from failure.

 Forming a local network with other local concerns, the O&NR amalgamated with them, forming the Cambrian Railways, in 1863.
 The industry in the area was not buoyant and hoped-for long-distance traffic did not materialise, although the development of Aberystwyth as a resort provided a useful benefit.
 The railway connected to the emerging national network at Oswestry, but the later connection of the Shrewsbury and Welshpool Railway abstracted traffic from the northern part of the system.
 A grim event took place in 1921 near Abermule, when there was a head-on collision on the single line, due to slack operating disciplines.
 The collision resulted in seventeen deaths.